acrylian/featured_image/readme.md

 Future plans:
 --------
-This plugin will be incorporated into the TinyMCE plugin tinyZenpage officially and allow the selection of any image eventually.
+This plugin's functionality is scheduled to be incorporated probably into the TinyMCE plugin "tinyZenpage" officially and allow the selection of any image eventually.